HarshNegi0927/llm-eval-pipeline/README.md

 `warning`, ≥8% is `critical` (both configurable in `src/comparison.py`).

 ## HTML reports + Slack alerts + drift detection
-Every `scripts/run_eval.py` run now also:
+Every `scripts/run_eval.py` run also:
 - Writes a self-contained HTML report to `reports/<run_id>.html` — scorecard, regression/improvement tables, and a pass-rate trend chart across all saved runs.
 Opens by double-clicking, no server needed.
 - Checks for **slow drift**: compares the trailing 7-run average pass rate against the previous 7-run average, independent of any single run's diff.
-  Needs 14+ saved runs before it can fire — with only 2 runs so far it'll stay silent, and that's expected, not broken.
+  Needs 14+ saved runs before it can fire — with only a handful of runs so far it'll stay silent, and that's expected, not broken.
 - Sends a Slack alert if `SLACK_WEBHOOK_URL` is set in `.env` (get one at https://api.slack.com/messaging/webhooks).
 Leave it blank to skip Slack — the pipeline works fully without it.